Skip to Content

 From approximately 2001 to approximately 2011, Poarch caused a significant portion of the Hickory Ground Site to be destroyed to make way for its second casino resort (Poarch already had one in Atmore).
 Specifically, at Poarch’s direction, archaeologists affiliated with Auburn University conducted a phase III excavation of the Hickory Ground Site.
 At the time Poarch directed this excavation to take place, it knew—from prior archaeological surveys it commissioned—that “well defined and undisturbed cultural remains,” including human burials, were abundant at the Hickory Ground site.

-At least 57 sets of human remains along with their associated funerary objects were exhumed during the phase III excavation.
+Poarch removed at least 57 sets of human remains along with their associated funerary objects during the phase III excavation.
 Over 7,000 archaeological features, representing historic and ancient Muscogee (Creek) buildings, houses, ceremonial locations, and other sacred locations, were recorded during the excavation.
-Because not all cultural items are removed during a phase II excavation and before construction, the construction at Hickory Ground likely destroyed many cultural items forever.
+Because not all cultural items are removed during a phase III excavation and before construction, the construction at Hickory Ground likely destroyed many cultural items forever.

 Numerous artifacts were removed from the site, and have been stored in a manner that caused, and is continuing to cause, further damage to the items.
 Some cultural items, including human remains, are still in storage.